SadeshRaj/LankaCast/README.md

 * **📰 Dual-Language Hub:** Seamlessly switch between **Sinhala** and **English** news feeds in one popup.
 * **⚡ Auto-Refresh:** Background service workers fetch updates every minute to keep you current.
-* **🔔 Smart Alerts:** Set custom keywords (e.g., "Cricket", "Election") to receive instant notifications when they appear in the news.
+* **🔔 Smart Alerts:** Set custom keywords (e.g., "Cricket", "Election") to receive instant notifications when they appear in the news, even if popup notifications are turned off.
 * **🌙 Dark Mode:** Fully optimized dark theme that syncs with your preferences.
 * **📲 Quick Share:** Share any news item directly to **WhatsApp** with a single click.
 * **🛡️ Reliability:** Built on Manifest V3 for better performance and battery life.